 - Delivers care to all people, regardless of their ability to pay

-- Has offered free transportation to those in need of hospital or physician services for close to 20 years
+- Has offered free transportation to those in need of hospital or physician services for over 20 years

 The many honors Wooster Community Hospital has been awarded in recent years include: